layilin/SP23-33852/_texts/full-text.md

 [^f152n1]: A term used in the ancient and medieval periods to signify man-eaters.
 It is now much less used than the term cannibal, which Columbus invented to name the Carib peoples that he encountered in the Americas.
 Columbus suggested that the Caribs were "Caniba" or subjects of the Great Khan, whose lands he was hoping to find.
 He also suggested that the Caribs ate human flesh, although there is little to no evidence that they actually did.

-[^f152n2]: The tamarind tree (*Tamarindicus indica*) is probably native to tropical Africa and Madagascar.
-Its fruit pulp was used in food and beverages, including punch, and for medicinal purposes.

-[^f152n3]: Cassia is probably *Cassia fistula*, commonly used as a purgative.
-It is likely native to India and Sri Lanka.

-[^f152n4]: *Annona cherimola*, a fruit that originated in South America and is perhaps native to Ecuador.
+[^f152n2]: *Annona cherimola*, a fruit that originated in South America and is perhaps native to Ecuador.

-[^f152n5]: The mammee sapota is actually different from the mammee apple (the fruit Grainger describes in lines 502-508).
+[^f152n3]: The mammee sapota is actually different from the mammee apple (the fruit Grainger describes in lines 502-508).
 The mammee sapota (*Pouteria sapota*) is a sweet fruit whose native range is Mexico and Central America.
 Another fruit commonly confused with both the mammee sapota and the mammee apple is the nasebery (*Manilkara zapota*), also known as the sapodilla or the nispero.
 It is a sour or tart fruit whose native range is Mexico, Central America, and the Caribbean (Higman 196-197).

 ---